Marasmus: Race

 There is no evident racial predisposition that correlates to malnutrition.
 Rather, there is a strong association with the geographic distribution of poverty.

 Age

 Marasmus is more commonly seen in children under the age of five due to that age range being characterized as one that has an increase in energy need and susceptibility to viral and bacterial infections.
 The World Health Organization also identifies the elderly as another population that is vulnerable to malnutrition.
 Because their nutritional requirement is not well defined, attempts to provide them with the necessary nutrition becomes difficult.

-There exists screening tools and tests that can be used to help identify signs and symptoms of malnutrition in older adults.
+There exist screening tools and tests that can be used to help identify signs and symptoms of malnutrition in older adults.
 The Malnutrition Screening Tool (MST) is a validated malnutrition screening tool that is primarily used in the residential aged care facility or for adults in the inpatient/outpatient hospital setting.
 It includes parameters such as weight loss and appetite.

 Persons in prisons, concentration camps, and refugee camps are affected more often due to poor nutrition.

+Socioeconomic implications

+Those who are in poverty are more likely to develop marasmus and other nutritional deficiencies.
+Due to childhood malnutrition, survivors of marasmus often have poorer socioeconomic prospects due to cognitive compromise in their developmental years.
+Since adequate nutrition is vital for development, those with Marasmus are impacted by impaired neurodevelopment.
+This results in a loss of education in the early school years, leading to limited higher educational and occupational opportunities.
+Prevention may look like improving nutritional education and access, as well as eliminating poverty are ways to reduce the risks of developing these deficiencies.